 "We don't think that a proliferation of labels is the best way to address the ADD issue.
 It's in the best interest of all children that we stop creating categories of exclusion and start responding to the needs of individual children."

 For more information, read The Myth of the A.D.D.
-Child: 50 Ways to Improve Your Child's Behavior and Attention Span without Drugs, Labels, or Coercion (New York: Dutton, 1995) and visit Thomas Armstrong's website.
+Child: 50 Ways to Improve Your Child's Behavior and Attention Span without Drugs, Labels, or Coercion (New York: Dutton, 1995).